semmypurewal/BeginningJavaScript/outline.md

   - what we won't learn
   - getting examples
   - working with the browser
-  - working with node.js
   - where to get help

 * variables
-  - overview
+  + overview
-  - declaring variables
+  + declaring variables
-  - defining variables
+  + defining variables
-  - manipulating values via variables
+  + manipulating values via variables
+  + non-string variables
-  - non-string variables
+  - re-assigning variables
-  - practice
+  + practice

 * functions
-  - overview
+  + overview
-  - defining a function
+  + defining a function
-  - calling a function
+  + calling a function
-  - variable scope in functions
+  + variable scope in functions
-  - examples with numbers
+  + example with numbers
-  - examples with strings
+  + example with strings
-  - practice
+  - practice (mostly complete)

 * types
   - overview